apache/fineract/README.md

 Instructions to build a WAR file
 ============
 1. Clone the repository or download and extract the archive file to your local directory.
-2. Run `./gradlew clean war` to build a traditional WAR file which will be created at `build/libs` directory.
+2. Run `./gradlew :fineract-war:clean :fineract-war:build` to build a traditional WAR file which will be created at `build/libs` directory.
 3. Deploy this WAR to your Tomcat v9 Servlet Container.

 We recommend using the JAR instead of the WAR file deployment, because it's much easier.